How to include astronomical data (sun, moon, twilight) in your Weather API requests

 How to request astronomical information in the Weather API

 The Timeline Weather API includes the astronomy information for historical observations and daily forecasts by default.
-When you request historical information or weather forecast data, the sunset, sunrise and moon phase will be included.
+When you request historical information or weather forecast data, the sunset, sunrise, twilight, solar noon, moon phase and lunar position fields will be included.
 The Timeline API allows you to request historical and forecast data seamlessly in a single request.

 The following timeline request looks up the moon phase, sunrise and sunset for the next 15 days in a JSON format.
 The astronomical properties will be included along with standard weather forecast properties: